sigilante/duo/B-syntax.md

 ```

 (The tic marks are a shorthand which we'll explain later.)

+Aura values are all designed to be [URL-safe](https://developers.google.com/maps/url-encoding), so the European-style thousands separator `.` dot is used instead of the English `,` com.  `1.000` is one thousand, not `1.0` one with a fractional part of zero.

 While there are dozens of auras for specialized applications, here are the most important ones for you to know: